tetratelabs/istio-0to60/docs/traffic-shifting.md

 --8<-- "traffic-shifting/customers-virtualservice-final.yaml"
 ```

-After you apply the above yaml, go to your browser and make sure all requests land on v2 (2-column output).
+After applying the above resource, go to your browser and make sure all requests land on v2 (two-column output).
 Within a minute or so, the Kiali dashboard should also reflect the fact that all traffic is going to the customers v2 service.

 Though it no longer receives any traffic, we decide to leave v1 running a while longer before retiring it.

 ## Going further

 Investigate [Flagger](https://flagger.app/){target=_blank}, an Istio-compatible tool that can be used to automate the process of progressive delivery (aka Canary rollouts).
-[Here](https://github.com/eitansuez/istio-flagger) is an exploration of Flagger with Istio and its `bookinfo` sample application.
+[Here](https://github.com/eitansuez/istio-flagger){target=_blank} is an exploration of Flagger with Istio and its `bookinfo` sample application.

 ## Cleanup